cybertraining-dsc/fa20-523-327/project/project.md

 ## 6. Benchmarks

-The performance measures for this program was done through Cloudmesh StopWatch and Benchmark.
-The instances where the benchmark was used was for loading the dataset, data preparation, each model, and the overral code execution.
+The performance measures for this program were done through Cloudmesh StopWatch and Benchmark.
+The instances where the benchmark were used for loading the dataset, data preparation, each model, and the overral code execution.

 ## 7. Acknowledgments